 Virtual Wallet includes a primary, non-interest-bearing checking account, a short-term, interest-bearing checking account at 0.01% APY and a long-term savings account at 0.01% APY, again with the opportunity for relationship rates.
 It charges a $7 waivable monthly fee.

-Regions Bank — Up to $100 bonus with $10 monthly minimum deposit
+Regions Bank — Up to $100 bonus with $10 monthly minimum deposit for 10 months

 Offer rules: The LifeGreen Savings Account earns an annual 1% bonus of up to $100.
-To qualify for the bonus, you must have receive an automatic transfer of at least $10 from a Regions checking account to your LifeGreen Savings Account in at least 10 of the 12 months that precede the month of your account opening.
+To qualify for the bonus, you must have received an automatic transfer of at least $10 from a Regions checking account to your LifeGreen Savings Account in at least 10 of the 12 months that precede the month of your account opening.

 Your bonus will be based on the average monthly balance for the 12 calendar months before your account anniversary.